snimmagadda1/s11a.com/content/06-09-2021/index.md

 ### How to translate this to code...

-Now, we could write our own methods to making the request to authenticate and manage access token expiration.
-However, there exists an elegant open-source solution that I want to highlight.
+Now, we could write our own methods to send the POST request required for an access token as well as manage expiration.
+However, why reinvent the wheel?
+There's an elegant open-source solution that I want to highlight.

 Bradley Falzon's [ghinstallation](https://github.com/bradleyfalzon/ghinstallation) is an awesome solution to provide "authenication as an installation" for https://github.com/google/go-github. ghinstallation leverages the fact that the go-github library is built on the stdlib `http.Client`.
 It allows you to create a `http.Client` that handles authentication for you.
 This can then be passed to the go-github library for easy use.
 By Using these two libraries in tandem we get free authentication/refresh capability and methods for the majority of endpoints in Github's API.

 This works because ghinstallation provides an implementation of the [`http.RoundTripper`](https://golang.org/pkg/net/http/#Transport.RoundTrip) interface, called a `Transport`.
+I like to think of a `http.RoundTripper` as Go's equivalent of middleware.
+The `RoundTripper` runs the HTTP transaction and returns the response, meaning we can put any logic in the `RoundTrip(*Request)` function and it wil execute before a response is obtained.
 Every request sent using the go-github library will use the `Transport` implementation.
-The `Transport` implements `RoundTrip` as follows, stamping an access token on each reqeust the go-github library uses:
+The `Transport` implements `RoundTrip` by stamping an access token on each request:

 ```go
 func (t *Transport) RoundTrip(req *http.Request) (*http.Response, error) {